-During Fiscal 2020 the actual cost of living (as measured by the US Department of Labor CPI-U) increased by 0.6%.
+During Fiscal 2021 the actual cost of living (as measured by the US Department of Labor CPI-U) increased by 5.4%.
 Cost of living provisions for the system are detailed in R.S.
 11:1638, R.S.
 11:246, and R.S.
 11:241.
 R.S.
 11:1638 allows the board to grant annual cost of living increases of 3% of each retiree's original benefit subject to a limit of \$60 per month.
 R.S.
 11:246 provides cost of living increases of retirees and beneficiaries over the age of 65 equal to 2% of the benefit in payment on October 1, 1977, or the date the benefit was originally received if retirement commenced after that date (Both of these provisions only permit payment of such an increase if earnings exceed the system's valuation rate).
-R. S. 11:241 provides for cost of living benefits payable based on a formula equal to up to \$1 times the total of the number of years of credited service accrued at retirement or at death of the member or retiree plus the number of years since retirement or since death of the member or retiree to the system's fiscal year end preceding the payment of the benefit increase.
+R. S. 11:241 provides for cost-of-living benefits payable based on a formula equal to up to \$1 times the total of the number of years of credited service accrued at retirement or at death of the member or retiree plus the number of years since retirement or since death of the member or retiree to the system's fiscal year end preceding the payment of the benefit increase.

 R.S.
 11:243 sets forth the funding criteria necessary in order to grant cost of living adjustments to regular retirees and beneficiaries (who are neither the surviving spouse nor children of the retiree).
 The criteria for the fund to qualify as eligible to grant any such increase is as follows: a funded ratio of at least 70% if the system has not granted a benefit increase to retirees, survivors, or beneficiaries in any of the three most recent fiscal years; a funded ratio of at least 80% if the system has not granted such an increase in any of the two most recent fiscal years; or a funded ratio of at least 90% if the system has not granted such an increase in the most recent fiscal year.
 The funded ratio at any fiscal year end is the ratio of the actuarial value of assets to the actuarial accrued liability under the funding method prescribed by the legislative auditor (currently the Projected Unit Credit Method for this system).
-For Fiscal 2020, this funded ratio is 92.32%.
+For Fiscal 2021, this funded ratio is 92.65%.

-In addition to the requirements stated in the preceding paragraph, statutory requirements require that in order to grant an increase authorized by these sections the system's earnings must exceed those which would be realized based on the valuation interest rate as applied to the actuarial value of assets in sufficient amount to offset the present value of the increase or alternatively to withdraw such funds from the system's Funding Deposit Account.
-For Fiscal 2020, there were no excess interest earnings and no available funds in the Funding Deposit Account; hence no COLA may be granted in Fiscal 2021.
+In addition to the requirements stated in the preceding paragraph, statutory provisions require that in order to grant an increase authorized by these sections the system's earnings must exceed those which would be realized based on the valuation interest rate as applied to the actuarial value of assets in sufficient amount to offset the present value of the increase or alternatively to withdraw such funds from the system's Funding Deposit Account.
+For Fiscal 2021, the system earned \$11,494,459 in excess interest earnings.
+Therefore, despite the fact that there are no available funds in the Funding Deposit Account, the system may grant either or both of the cost-of-living increases authorized by R.S.11:1638 and R.S.
+11:246.
+Any COLA granted without funding from the Funding Deposit Account will increase the present value of future benefits without a commensurate increase in the actuarial value of assets.
+Therefore, the normal cost accrual rate will increase as shown below.